boldr/boldr/README.md

 Boldr is broken up into two different modules, BoldrAPI and BoldrCMS.

-The API lives in `./api` and the CMS in `./cms`.
+The API lives at [Boldr/boldrAPI](https://github.com/boldr/boldrAPI). and the CMS at [Boldr/boldrCMS](https://github.com/boldr/boldrCMS).
 They both are required to run Boldr.
 BoldrAPI is responsible for everything on the backend, **except** rendering.
 BoldrCMS is primarily all frontend components, other than an Express server used for rendering.

 #### Why the separation?
 As Boldr becomes a more mature project, it is important to me to have a set of standards in place now rather than later on down the road.
 Logically it makes sense for the API and CMS to exist as two different entities, that rely on one another.
 This makes development, testing, and scaling better for everyone in the long run.